reactjs/react.dev/content/docs/reference-react-dom-server.md

 Render a React element to its initial HTML without interaction.
 Returns a [Node.js stream](https://nodejs.dev/learn/nodejs-streams) with a `pipe(res)` method to pipe the output and `abort()` to abort the request.

-This method fully supports Suspense, and offers two approaches for handling suspended content.
-The first lets you stream content blocks as they become ready.
-The second waits until **all** suspended content blocks are ready before sending a response.
+This method fully supports Suspense, allowing you to stream in suspended content blocks as they become ready.

-#### Suspense approach one: Initial shell with streamed content blocks

-The first allows you to respond with an initial HTML shell and then "pop in" content blocks when they become ready via inline `<script>` tags later.
+An initial HTML shell with your suspense fallbacks is first outputted, and then content blocks are "popped in" when ready via inline `<script>` tags later.
 [Read more on how this works](https://github.com/reactwg/react-18/discussions/37)

-To get this behaviour, implement the `onShellReady` callback and start streaming your response here.
+To get this behaviour, implement the `onShellReady` callback and start piping the stream into your response here.
 The `onShellError` option will be called if an error occurs before the shell was ready.
 The `onError` option will be called if an error occurs after the shell is ready.

 ```javascript
 let didError = false;